-A frequent problem expressed among adult children is that their parents aren’t truthful with their doctors.
-While the parent may complain at home of pain, exhibit memory problems and accuse family of theft when he or she can’t locate a commonly used item, the moment the parent faces their doctor a change occurs.
-Like an actor on stage, the person sitting in front of the doctor becomes animated and charming and has no complaints to report.
+A frequent problem expressed among caregivers is that their aging loved ones aren’t truthful with their doctors.
+At home, they may gripe about intense pain or exhibit memory problems and accuse family members of theft when they can’t locate one of their belongings, but the moment they sit down with their doctor, a change occurs.
+Like an actor on stage, the patient becomes animated and charming and has no complaints to report.

 My mom was a supreme example.
-She fell in her apartment—often more than once a week.
-She had memory problems.
-She was taken advantage of by telemarketers.
-She had digestive issues.
-However, when I took her to her doctor, what I called her “hostess personality” took over as soon as we would arrive at the office.
-While she may have complained of pain in the car during our drive, the minute she had a chance to tell her doctor how terrible she felt she was perkiness personified.
+She fell in her apartment—often more than once a week—and had memory problems.
+She was taken advantage of by unscrupulous telemarketers and suffered from digestive issues.
+However, when I took her to her doctor, all her hardships disappeared.
+What I called her “hostess personality” took over as soon as we would arrive at the office.
+While she may have complained of arthritis pain in the car on the drive there, the minute she had a chance to tell her doctor how terrible she felt, she became perkiness personified.

-I’m not alone.
-A friend of mine took her mother to the doctor because she suspected her mom was in the early stages of Alzheimer’s.
-My friend sat dumbfounded as her mom charmed the socks off the doctor and seemed as sharp as she was ten years ago.
-The mother denied any health issues, especially those associated with memory.
-The doctor, too busy to run tests on someone who seemed "so good for her age," signed off of some prescriptions and sent them off.
+I’m not alone, either.
+A while back, a friend of mine took her mother to the doctor because she suspected her mom was in the early stages of Alzheimer’s disease.
+My friend sat dumbfounded as her mom charmed the socks off the doctor and seemed as sharp as she had been 10 years ago.
+Her mother denied having any health issues, especially those associated with memory.
+The doctor was too busy to run additional tests on someone who appeared to be “so sharp for her age,” so he signed off on some prescriptions and sent them on their way.
 My friend felt like banging her head against the wall.

-One reason our elders put on such a show for the doctor is fear.
-They don’t want to hear a bad diagnosis for many reasons.
+One reason our elders put on such a show for medical professionals is fear.
+They don’t want to face the reality of a serious diagnosis for many reasons.
 Hearing that one has COPD, cancer, Parkinson’s disease or some form of dementia is devastating enough.
 But one of the most frightening consequences of such a diagnosis is the possible loss of independence.
-So, they put on their company manners.
-They tell the doctor whatever seems best in order to get out of there with the cleanest bill of health possible.
+So, they put on their company manners and tell the doctor whatever sounds best in order to get out of there with the cleanest bill of health possible.

-- Talk with your parent ahead of time, explaining how doctors these days respect and appreciate an educated patient.
-Doctors want to know symptoms and they value the patient's opinion.
-Our elders grew up in an age where the doctor was next to God.
-Generally the patient and doctor didn't interact much then.
-The doctor just took over.
-Reminding your parent that these days they have some power in the interaction with their doctor may encourage him or her to be more truthful.
+- Talk with your loved one ahead of time, explaining how doctors these days respect and appreciate an educated patient.
+Our elders grew up in an age when doctors were put on pedestals and there was little meaningful patient-physician interaction.
+Reminding them that they have some power during these appointments may encourage them to be more forthcoming.

-- Remind your parent that you are on their side.
-You want their safety and health to be the first consideration.
-If your dynamic with your parent isn’t the best, try to improve it.
+- Remind your loved one that you are on their side and that their safety and health are your number one priority.
+If your relationship isn’t the best, try to improve it.
 This isn’t always possible, though, as some elders are suspicious of everyone’s motives.
 All you can do is try.

 - Try to talk to the doctor ahead of time.
-Alert him or her to your parent's Academy-award-worthy acting abilities.
-Discuss the symptoms and problem behaviors you observe at home.
-Few doctors will talk directly with you without an appointment, and you’ll need the proper HIPAA authorization or a valid medical power of attorney document to have a comprehensive discussion about a loved one’s condition.
+Alert them to your loved one’s impressive acting abilities, and discuss any symptoms and problematic behaviors you observe at home.
+Keep in mind that few doctors will talk to you without an appointment, and you’ll need the proper HIPAA authorization or a valid medical power of attorney document to have a comprehensive discussion about a loved one’s condition.

-- Another option for communicating with the doctor is to write a letter ahead of the appointment noting your concerns.
+- Another option for communicating with the doctor is to write and send them a letter ahead of the appointment noting your concerns.
 This way, the doctor is prepared with the facts as you see them.
-He or she can bring up issues in a tactful way, or suggest a specialist without fingering you as the bad guy.
+They can then bring up these issues in a tactful way, pursue additional testing or suggest a referral to a specialist without revealing you as the inside source of information.

-- Attach to your general letter a diary that you’ve kept over a week or two to your letter that indicates the dates and times of new or worsening behaviors or health issues that concern you.
-Again, you will get information to the doctor without embarrassing your parent in front of the doctor.
+- Consider attaching a diary that you’ve kept over a week or two to your letter that indicates the dates and times of new or worsening behaviors or health issues that concern you.
+Again, this will enable you to share detailed information with the doctor without embarrassing your loved one during the appointment.